Summary

 Engage

-Show the first picture.
-Give students 15-30 seconds to formulate an opinion as to which universal theme set is depicted and to write that universal theme set on the petal labeled "Picture 1."
+Display slide 6 and give students 15-30 seconds to formulate an opinion as to which universal theme set is depicted and to write that universal theme set on the petal labeled "Picture 1."

 Explore

+Display slide 12 and introduce the students to the Four Corners instructional strategy.
 Explain to students that you will be showing each of the pictures from the previous activity again.
 When each picture is shown, they will move to the side of the room labeled with the same theme set as the one they have written on their "Theme Flower" paper.
+Once students have moved, they should discuss within their group which details in the picture helped them decide on the theme set.
+Once each group has had time to discuss, have a spokesperson from each group share with the class.

 Explain